ajm143/ajm143.github.io/_posts/people/1980-01-01-Andrew_Morris.md

 <div style="float: center; text-align: center"><h2>University of Birmingham</h2></div>
 <h3><strong>3<sup>rd</sup>/4<sup>th</sup> Year Materials & Physics <br> <em>Undergraduate Final-Year Projects</em></strong></h3>
 <div style="float: center; background: white; border-radius: 10px; border: 10px solid white ;text-align: justify" >
 My research group can take one or two students for the 2018/2019 cycle.
 We'd love to hear from motivated Met & Mat and Physics students.
-Please see some the proposals list on the <a href="/projects">projects</a> page for project suggestions.
-Projects can be tailored to individual students interests.
+Please see some of the proposals listed on the <a href="../../research/index.html">research</a> page for project suggestions.
+Projects can be tailored to individual student's interests.
 </div>